CopperEgg/apidocs/revealmetrics/dashboards.md

 The Dashboard Hash
 As you can see below, the dashboard hash is an object that contains a hash of widget hashes, along with some metadata.
-A single-widget Dashboard hash is provided below, for easy reference:
+A single-widget Dashboard Hash is provided below, for easy reference:

 {% highlight sh %}
-Dashboard Hash
   {
     "id":80,                      # unique dashboard id assigned by CopperEgg "name":"SingleProbe",         # the display name of this dashboard, string